Stunt Kites

 This man is flying a colorful quad kite in a grassy vacant block.

 ... look a bit like two kites joined side to side.
-They have an extra two lines which allow a whole new range of maneuvers.
+They have an extra two lines that allow a whole new range of maneuvers.

 Tricks like "axis spins" and "hover" become possible with a bit of practice.